-In second place is Texas with 932 ASCs.
-Florida ranks third with 895 ASCs.
+California is the state with the most ASCs, with 1,642 currently active.
+Texas is in second place with 932 ASCs, followed by Florida with 895 ASCs.
 In total, there are 6,820 ASCs operating in the top 10 states, representing about 57% of all active installations in the country.
 The main difference between hospital outpatient departments (HOPD) and ASCs is that hospitals offer onsite hospitalization and night observation services.

 This is convenient in case of surgical complications, since patients do not have to wait for an emergency shuttle service.
 While both types of centers have low infection rates, surgery centers are also associated with lower rates of surgical site infections because patients recover at home, they are less likely to be exposed to bacteria and viruses from providers and other patients.
 Another reason patients choose surgical centers instead of hospitals is the cost savings associated with them.
 Surgery centers often focus on a single specialty, do not include an overnight observation option, and have lower overall costs than hospitals, resulting in savings that are passed on to patients.

 Patients who are likely to experience complications would likely be referred to hospital outpatient centers, where overnight monitoring and extensive specialized services are available in the event of an unforeseen circumstance.
 While both ASCs and HOPDs are high-quality options for patients in need of surgical procedures, individuals may have a preference based on medical history, accessibility, cost, and other factors.
 For more information about outpatient surgery centers, download our free white paper on moving from point of care from hospitals to outpatient surgery centers.
 Healthcare Insights is powered by healthcare business intelligence from the Definitive Healthcare platform.